-To discuss your needs or arrange a presentation for your class, please complete the instruction request form at least two weeks prior to your requested instruction date, and we will be in contact with you to finalize details.
+To discuss your needs or arrange a presentation for your class, please complete the Instruction Request Form at least two weeks prior to your requested instruction date.
+We contact you to finalize the details of your request.
 If you have any questions, please contact:

 Library faculty are available whenever your class is in session, including evenings, weekends, and times outside of the regular academic calendar.
 Class presentations are:

 - Tailored to your specific course needs

 - Scheduled from 20 minutes up to a full class period, depending on instructor preference and class needs

 - Held in your classroom or in the library for “hands-on” instruction, depending on the class size and instructor preference

 Please complete the Instruction Request Form to request a class presentation.

 - Finding scholarly, peer-reviewed articles for freshman students

 - Exploring concepts and practices of the information literate researcher